Quantum encryption with certified deletion: Introduction

 \subsubsection{Definitions}

-In order to define our notion of encryption, we build on the \emph{quantum encryption of classical messages} (QECM) framework~\cite{BL19arxiv}\footnote{Apart from sharing this basic definition, our work differs significantly from~\cite{BL19arxiv}.
-For instance, the adversarial models are fundamentally different, since we consider here a single adversary, while~\cite{BL19arxiv} is secure against \emph{two} separate adversaries.} (for simplicity, our work is restricted to the single-use, private-key setting).
-Here, we specify both a \emph{decryption key} and an \emph{auxiliary key}: The decryption key is used for decrypting a ciphertext, whereas both the decryption and auxiliary keys are used for encryption.
-To the QECM, we add a \emph{delete} circuit which is used by Bob if he wishes to delete his ciphertext and generate a corresponding verification state, and a \emph{verify} circuit which uses both the auxiliary and decryption keys and is used by Alice to determine whether Bob really deleted the ciphertext.
+In order to define our notion of encryption, we build on the \emph{quantum encryption of classical messages} (QECM) framework~\cite{BL20}\footnote{Apart from sharing this basic definition, our work differs significantly from~\cite{BL20}.
+For instance, the adversarial models are fundamentally different, since we consider here a single adversary, while~\cite{BL20} is secure against \emph{two} separate adversaries.} (for simplicity, our work is restricted to the single-use, private-key setting).
+To the QECM, we add a \emph{delete} circuit which is used by Bob if he wishes to delete his ciphertext and generate a corresponding verification state, and a \emph{verify} circuit which uses the key and is used by Alice to determine whether Bob really deleted the ciphertext.